Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Introduction

 The rest of this paper is organized as follows.
-Section \ref{PF} presents a brief introduction to graph and operator theories and formulates the online noncooperative game with two performance metrics.
-Two novel distributed GNE seeking algorithms for the constrained online game are put forth in Section \ref{MR}, one without and one with the dynamic event-triggered mechanism, along with the respective proofs.
-Section \ref{NE} displays a numerical example to testify the efficiency of the theoretical results.
+Table \ref{biaono} summarizes the notations used in this paper.
+Section \ref{PF} presents a brief introduction to graph and operator theories and formulates the online noncooperative game and the online aggregative game with two performance metrics.
+In Section~\ref{MR}, two continuous-time distributed VGNE seeking algorithms are proposed for the online noncooperative game and the online aggregative game, respectively.
+In addition, one event-triggered and one noise-resilient VGNE seeking algorithm are developed for the online noncooperative game, together with the corresponding theoretical analyses.
+Section \ref{NE} displays an online UAV swarm game and an online Nash-Cournot game to testify the efficiency of the theoretical results.
 Conclusion for the whole paper is arranged in Section \ref{C}.